mryndzionek/rp2040_pico_sdk_playground/README.md

 to ~200 lines of C code.
 At 280MHz Core0 is setting up DMA transfers from I2S microphone and doing feature extraction (`dc blocking` -> `preemphasis` -> `FFT` -> `power` -> `log` -> `Mel filterbank`) in frames, nine frames a second.
-The core utilization is ~80%.
+The core utilization is ~60%.
-Core1 is (almost) continuously performing NN inference and manages to do single inference in ~320ms.
+Core1 every 105ms does NN inference which takes about 46ms (42% core utilization).

 The microphone (INMP441) connections are as follows: